nchangfong/watermarker/README.md

 ├── watermarks/
 ```

-Place all input files in `input/` as `.JPG` (case-sensitive for now)
+Place all input files (those to be watermarked) in `input/` as `.JPG` (case-sensitive for now)

 Place watermark image in `watermarks/`

-Execute program by executing following command:
+Execute program by executing the following command:
 `python watermarker.py`

-Enter the filename of watermark you'd like to use when prompted and wait for program to finish execution.
+Enter the filename of watermark you'd like to use when prompted, wait for program to finish executing, and then view your watermarked photos in `output`!